Exit-intent popups can easily be either the worst marketing tactic...or the best.

 Today only!
 Except when I come back tomorrow, and see that it says exactly the same thing…

 Not at all.

-What you can do, though, is politely remind something that a certain deal only has a certain amount of time left.
+What you can do, though, is politely remind them that a certain deal only has a certain amount of time left.

 Or give them a nudge that they can have something right now if they’ll just take the 60 seconds or so needed to fill out your request forms.

-This countdown available in the WordPress Countdown plugin doesn’t fake urgency and keeps you accountable to only offering your time-sensitive offers during your set time periods, and not having it “start over” just because a new person comes to your site.
+This countdown, available in WordPress, doesn’t fake urgency and keeps you accountable to only offering your time-sensitive offers during your set time periods.
+Also, it doesn’t “start over” just because a new person comes to your site.